 After selecting the desired output options, select a pre-configured prompt from the Prompt Template Library, or write your own in the Prompt text box.

 To assign an asset, select the area under 'First Frame.'
-From here, an additional menu will appear, which allows you to upload an asset from your hard drive or select a pre-existing asset from an in-progress or completed Production:
+From here, an additional menu will appear, which allows you to upload an asset from your hard drive or select a pre-existing asset from an in-progress or completed Production.

 After selecting all the required configuration options and uploading your asset, select 'Generate' and the system will begin to process your request.

-Note: Depending on the request, processing may take several minutes to complete.
+⚠️ Important: Depending on the request, processing may take several minutes to complete.

 While your request is processing, the screen can be safely closed via the "Return to Latest Settings' button, and other edits can be made to the prompt configuration.